Potential partners - and what connects us to them

 German foreign policy is thus already pursuing its interests in Europe and North America with a variety of means and in the most diverse bilateral and multilateral formats.
 Nevertheless, there is potential for further targeted development of these interests and for increasing the focus on individual countries, thus giving Germany’s foreign policy strategy a clearer profile.

-It can be assumed that the spread of the coronavirus and the consequences for Europe will again lead to increased expectations of Germany (depending on how the crisis is managed here).
-The chosen path of assuming more responsibility, and of underpinning this with security policy, for example, must be followed consistently after the initial steps have been taken.
-This means that Germany must increasingly take a stance, explain this stance in Europe and agree it with its European partners.
-Depending on the specific interests involved, partners outside the EU come into play for representing these interests with non-EU members and for using these partners as leverage.
+It can be assumed that the spread of the coronavirus and the consequences it will have for Europe will again lead to increased expectations towards Germany (depending on how the crisis is managed here).
+The chosen path of assuming more responsibility, and of underpinning this with an appropriate security policy, for example, must be followed consistently after initial steps have been taken.
+This means that Germany must increasingly take a stance, assert this stance in Europe and align it with its European partners.
+Depending on the specific interests at hand, partners outside the EU come into play, in order to jointly exert interests with non-EU members, as well as using these partners as leverage.

 This vision of a more clearly defined geopolitical role for Germany must, therefore, be conceived in terms of fundamental German interests.
-Various starting points exist within the foreign policy network of interests discussed below which will enable better use to be made of untapped potential in Europe for German foreign policy.
+Various starting points exist within the foreign policy network of interests discussed below which will enable a more effective use of untapped potential in Europe for German foreign policy.
 Depending on the potential for collaboration and the willingness to cooperate in a partner country, the form of collaboration can range from closely defined cooperation to comprehensive partnerships.

-In Southeast Europe, Germany should seek greater cooperation with Serbia, with a view to creating peace and stability among the EU’s neighbours.
-Existing ethnic tensions and unresolved border issues in the Western Balkans harbour the latent danger of violent intra- and inter-state conflicts and the risk of revised border demarcations on the basis of ethnicity.
+In Southeast Europe, Germany should seek greater cooperation with Serbia, with the ambition of creating peace and stability among the EU’s neighbours.
+Existing ethnic tensions and unresolved border issues in the Western Balkans harbour the latent danger of violent intra- and inter-state conflicts, as well as the risk of revised border demarcations on the basis of ethnicity.
 External players are trying to exploit ethnic tensions; Serbia is the gateway for attempts to exert regional influence.
 In order to ensure that security and stability in the region are maintained, it is in Germany’s interest to strengthen Serbia’s resilience to external influences and to work towards a constructive Serbian foreign policy.

 Serbia should also continue to be seen as a partner for regulating global migration flows.
 Germany is the main emigration destination for people from the Western Balkans, and the Balkan route continues to represent a transit corridor for illegal migration from the Middle East and South Asia.
 It is therefore in Germany’s interest to offer the region’s people local economic prospects, along with opportunities for legal migration of skilled workers (while at the same time preventing illegal migration).
 Serbia, as the anchor country of the Western Balkans, remains an essential partner.

 There is also potential for taking a closer look beyond the EU at other European countries in order to maintain prosperity via free trade and innovation.
 As described at the outset, the economic exchange with Switzerland is the most advanced.
-In view of the close trade in goods and services and high bilateral investments, no fundamental change is required.
-However, cooperation should be expanded in a goal-oriented way.
-There is enormous potential for this, especially with regard to digitisation, which must also be promoted more strongly in Germany.
+In view of the significant trade of goods and services and high bilateral investments, no fundamental change is required.
+However, cooperation should be expanded in a goal-oriented manner.
+There is enormous potential for this, especially with regard to digitisation (a development which must also be promoted more strongly in Germany).

-Finally, German foreign policy should also take a closer look at countries such as Ukraine and Switzerland, with a view to strengthening a values and rules-based world order.
-On the one hand, Ukraine has committed itself to European values, which the EU should emphasise as a basis for further rapprochement.
+Finally, German foreign policy should also take a closer look at countries such as Ukraine and Switzerland, with an aim to strengthen a values and rules-based international order.
+On the one hand, Ukraine has committed itself to European values, which the EU should strengthen as a basis for further rapprochement.
 On the other hand, the basic principles of the rules-based international order were violated by Russia’s intervention in Ukraine.
 In order to strengthen the validity and credibility of international law, it is in Germany’s interest to strengthen Ukraine’s resilience and to help the country defend its claim to territorial integrity and its right to self-determination.

-However, Switzerland’s status as a partner with shared values outside of the EU and NATO should not be pushed into the background by the prevailing focus on Switzerland’s great economic importance.
-Because Switzerland sees itself as a mediator and home to many international organisations, especially the United Nations, Switzerland – like Germany – is committed to a rules-based international order.
+All the while, Switzerland’s status as a partner with shared values outside of the EU and NATO should not be pushed into the background by the prevailing focus on Switzerland’s great economic importance.
+Because Switzerland sees itself as a mediator and home to many international organisations, especially the United Nations, Switzerland – like Germany – is committed to the rules-based international order.
 Switzerland is a close ally pursuing similar goals, especially in multilateral organisations, for example in questions of WTO reform.
-There is certainly room here for cooperation to be further developed.
+There is certainly room here for cooperation to be developed further.

 The possibilities outlined above for new or strengthened partnerships in Europe will be explored in detail below for individual countries and accompanied by substantive policy recommendations.
-This will not include each of the countries mentioned above; rather, individual examples will be used to get the ball rolling towards expanding German foreign policy strategies.
+This will not include each of the countries mentioned above; rather, individual examples will be used to initiate a debate on expanding German foreign policy strategies.

-Lars Hänsel is head of “Europe and North America” in the European and International Cooperation department; Philipp Dienstbier was, until April 2020, Policy Advisor for Eastern Europe in the European and International Cooperation department.
+Lars Hänsel is head of “Europe and North America” in the European and International Cooperation Department;

 Since the beginning of the conflict in eastern Ukraine and the annexation of Crimea, which violates international law, parts of the country have not been under the control of Kiev.
 It is in Ukraine that it will be decided what significance internationally recognised borders will have in 21st century Europe, whether territories can be unilaterally altered, and whether the right of the (militarily) stronger will again take precedence over the sovereignty, self-determination, territorial integrity and inviolability of borders.